Medina County Vehicle Impound Guide

 After Retrieval

-Report any damage to the impound lot manager immediately and request a written acknowledgement of your report.
-This will be crucial if you need to file a claim for damages.
+- Report any damage to the lot manager in writing before you drive away: Notify the impound lot manager of the damage in writing, and obtain a signed copy of the report for your records.
+This documentation will be crucial if you need to file a claim for damages.